arx-deidentifier/arx/readme.txt

 EXTERNAL LIBRARIES
 ******************

 The framework uses external libraries.
-The according licenses are listed in license.txt
+The according licenses are listed in the respective lib folders.